 Difficulty to Sharpen

 Whilst 420HC can lose its edge faster, it makes up for it with super easy sharpening qualities.
-You won’t need to be a knife expert or have the most expensive sharpening stones as 420HC can easily be brought back to an ultra-thin profile by most amateur knife owners.
+You won’t need the most expensive sharpening stones, however.
+420HC can easily be brought back to an ultra-thin profile by most amateur knife owners.

 On the other hand, sharpening S30v is a much more difficult task.
 Those inexperienced with knife sharpening may struggle to keep their blades ultra-sharp without investing a lot of time and effort into perfecting the art.